zendframework/zendframework/CONTRIBUTING.md

 ## Reporting Potential Security Issues

-If you have encountered a potential security vulnerability in Zend Framework, please report it to us at [zf-security@zend.com](mailto:zf-security@zend.com).
-We will work with you to verify the vulnerability and patch it.
+If you have encountered a potential security vulnerability in Zend Framework, please **DO NOT** report it on the public issue tracker: send it to us at [zf-security@zend.com](mailto:zf-security@zend.com) instead.
+We will work with you to verify the vulnerability and patch it as soon as possible.

 When reporting issues, please provide the following information: